Structural transformation and magnetic properties of (Fe$_{0.7}$Co$_{0.3}$)$_2$B alloys doped with 5$d$ elements: A combined first-principles and experimental study: Acknowledgments

 \section{Acknowledgments}

 AM work was supported by the National Science Centre, Poland, within the project No. 2016/23/N/ST3/03820.
 MW and WM acknowledge the financial support of the National Science Centre Poland under the decision DEC-2018/30/E/ST3/00267.
+M. Kołodziej was financially supported by the project “Środowiskowe interdyscyplinarne studia doktoranckie w zakresie nanotechnologii” (“Environmental interdisciplinary doctoral studies in nanotechnology”) No. POWR.03.02.00-00-I032/16 under the European Social Fund – Operational Programme Knowledge Education Development, Axis III Higher Education for Economy and Development, Action 3.2 PhD Programme.
 Part of the computations was performed on the resources provided by the Pozna{\'n} Supercomputing and Networking Center (PSNC).
 We thank Justyna Rychły and Justyn Snarski-Adamski for help with language editing and discussion.

 \end{sloppypar}